MariaXouri/Assignment1/README.md

 6. --mem-ranks showing the memory ranks,set to be "None".
 7. --mem-size indicating the memory size,set to be "2GB".

+The CPU frequency can be changed by typing in the CLI the flag --cpu-clock = x GHz (x: the number of frequency we want the system to have).

-The CPU frequency can be changed by editing the script in main.Instead of "4GHz" the user can edit the script using whatever frequncy he/she wants.
+The CPU frequency can also be changed by editing the script in main.Instead of "4GHz" the user can edit the script using whatever frequncy he/she wants.

 An alternative way is to create a function changeFrequency() which asks the user to type in the CLI a preferable frequency.